Need to talk? Call 1800 882 436.

 • privately practising registered midwives, who might be covered by Medicare

-• your doctor, who might offer 'shared maternity care' along with the midwives and doctors at a local hospital
+• your GP, who might offer 'shared maternity care' with the midwives and doctors at a local hospital

-It is best for you and your baby if you have the same caregiver throughout your pregnancy, birth and early parenting.
-Having the same midwife care for you is known to be particularly beneficial.
+It is best for you and your baby if you have the same health professional or team caring for you throughout your pregnancy, birth and early parenting.

 Where can I give birth?

-Depending on where you live and whether your pregnancy is low or high risk, you might be able to choose the place where you give birth.
-Weigh up the decision with your partner, family and doctor or other health professional.
-There are four options:
+Depending on where you live and whether your pregnancy is low or high risk, you might be able to choose between the following options:

-• A public birth centre is suitable for women with healthy, low-risk pregnancies.
+• Public birth centre.
+This is suitable for healthy, low-risk pregnancies.
 The costs are covered by Medicare.
-You can be transferred to hospital during labour if complications arise or if you request it.
+You can be transferred to hospital during labour if there are complications or if you request it.
+For more information, ask your doctor or midwife.

-• A home birth can be suitable for healthy, low-risk pregnancies.
-You can be transferred to hospital during labour if complications arise or if you request it.
+• Home birth.
+This may be suitable for healthy, low-risk pregnancies.
+You can be transferred to hospital during labour ifyou change your mind or if there are any problems.
 Some costs for eligible midwives are covered by Medicare.

-If your pregnancy is thought to be high risk, you will need to plan to give birth in a hospital that offers specialist services.
-Talk to your doctor or a midwife about this.
+If your pregnancy is considered high-risk, your doctor may recommend that you give birth in a hospital that offers specialist services.

 Birthing on Country